 Transfer from Porto.
 Walk the harbor, see the Parador in the old fort, eat well, sleep early.

-Baiona is a medieval fishing town on the Atlantic.
-The Monterreal castle (now a Parador hotel) was the first place in Europe to hear of Columbus's discovery — when the Pinta landed here on March 1, 1493.
+Baiona is an elegant medieval fishing village on the Atlantic — the first port in Europe to hear of Columbus's discovery, when the Pinta landed here on March 1, 1493.
+The Monterreal castle is now a Parador hotel; you can walk its sea wall.

-Tonight's job: lay out tomorrow's clothes and daypack, pre-fill the water bottle, charge the phone, confirm pickup time with Santiago Ways, eat a real dinner, sleep by 10.
+Tonight's job: lay out tomorrow's clothes and daypack, pre-fill the water bottle, charge the phone, eat a real dinner, sleep by 10.

 ⛰️